hyperledger-labs/fabric-chaincode-haskell/readme.md

 The Haskell chaincode process can be started with:

 ```
-stack run
+stack run sacc-exe
 ```

-By default it runs the `sacc` example.
+To run the `sacc` example.
+Look at `package.yaml` to see available executables.

 When the Fabric peer is running (see below), the Haskell process that is started does a number of things